Robert Helenius: Helenius vs. Kownacki

 On 7 March 2020, Helenius squared off against undefeated Adam Kownacki in a WBA title eliminator.
 While Kownacki was the heavy favorite, Helenius pulled off a significant upset by stopping Kownacki in the fourth round winning the vacant WBA Gold heavyweight title in the process.
 The victory lined up Helenius as the mandatory challenger for titlist Anthony Joshua.
 However, Joshua was already set to fight Kubrat Pulev and Kownacki exercised his contractual rematch clause.

 Helenius vs. Kownacki II

 According to Helenius' manager, the rematch was postponed several times due to various reasons and ultimately after over a year out of the ring, Helenius returned on 9 October 2021 on the main card of Tyson Fury vs. Deontay Wilder III, against Adam Kownacki.
 The bout was stopped after six rounds of dominance by Helenius against a clearly overpowered Kownacki.
 The former had inflicted his opponent with a swollen left eye, before suffering repeated low blows, which caused Kownacki to be disqualified in the sixth round.
 After the bout, the result was later changed to a technical knockout victory for Helenius.

+2022–2024

 Helenius vs. Wilder

-Helenius then faced former WBC heavyweight champion Deontay Wilder with the fight scheduled to occur on October 15, 2022 at Brooklyn's Barclays Center.
+Helenius then faced former WBC heavyweight champion Deontay Wilder with the fight scheduled to occur on October 15, 2022, at Brooklyn's Barclays Center.
 He lost the bout by first round knockout.

+Helenius vs. Joshua

+On 6 July 2023 Dillian Whyte vs. Anthony Joshua II, a rematch of the 12 December 2015 bout was announced to be held at The O2 Arena in London.
+This was cancelled on 5 August 2023, after Whyte returned a positive drug test conducted by the voluntary anti-doping agency.
+On 8 August 2023, Helenius was announced as the replacement for Whyte, with the bout taking place on the originally scheduled date of August 12, 2023.

+Helenius lost the bout by knockout in the 7th round.

+Doping ban

+Helenius was given a two-year ban by UK Anti-Doping (UKAD) on 19 July 2024 after failing a drug test following his fight with Anthony Joshua.
+He tested positive for clomifene, although the boxer denied intentional doping and blamed the consumption of contaminated egg and chicken.
+The ban was backdated to when he was first provisionally suspended meaning he will be eligible to fight again on 18 September 2025.

+Retirement

+After serving the two-year ban, on 20 September 2025, Helenius announced his retirement from boxing in an interview with the Finnish newspaper Uusimaa, stating "I've noticed that I can no longer find the inspiration in myself to train hard twice a day."
+He expressed interest in pursuing a career as head coach of the Nordic Nightmare Boxing Club in Porvoo, Finland.
+However, he hinted at a possible return to the ring, saying "I'm never saying never.
+If a really good offer comes in for an interesting match, we'll look at it from that perspective."